 Generally, banks only defer mortgage payments to responsible borrowers, and they will only do this for a month or two at most.
 They operate on a fractional reserve credit system where the more money they have, the more money they can lend out and invest.
 For this reason, they can typically be a little ‘unforgiving’.

-Even so, it is still possible for homeowners to defer a payment in New York with a ‘deferred payment plan’.
+Even so, it is still possible for homeowners to defer a payment in New York with a ‘deferred payment plan’ and asking for a forbearance.
 You can arrange this with the bank if you are experiencing temporary financial problems and you qualify for the deferral.
 While banks do not defer payments lightly, they will take your situation into account if you approach them honestly.